appsmithorg/appsmith-docs/website/docs/reference/widgets/json-form.md

 Controls the visibility of the widget.
 If you turn off this property, the widget would not be visible in *View Mode*.
 Additionally, you can use JavaScript by clicking on **JS** next to the **Visible** property to conditionally control the widget's visibility.

-For example, if you want to make the widget visible only when the user selects "Yes" from a Select widget, you can use the following JavaScript expression:
+For example, if you want to make the widget visible only when the user selects `Yes` from a Select widget, you can use the following JavaScript expression:
 ```js
 {{Select1.selectedOptionValue === "Yes"}}
 ```